The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2018)

 Ch.
 9 Current situation.

 And at Sts.
-Peter and Paul, a new priest from Central American has learned the TLM and says it on Sundays, but not on weekdays due to low attendance.
+Peter and Paul, a new priest from Central America has learned the TLM and says it on Sundays, but not on weekdays due to low attendance.
 Fr.
 Elmer is also busy learning to speak English.
 Fr.
-Frank Parinello fills in, helping with the TLM.
+Frank Parrinello also helps with the TLM.

 The Doloran Fathers were removed from the Diocese without specific reasons, shortly after the ordination/installation of Tulsa' new bishop, Bishop Konderla, a year ago last summer.
 Mother Miriam's religious community has also been told they need to find a different diocese.
 At the cathedral, the Sunday Latin, ad orientem Novus Ordo Mass has ended, as well as regular Sunday Vespers.